Sustainability / GovernanceCorporate Governance

 Daicel develops and manages a system of internal controls under its Basic Policy for Structuring the Internal Control System to ensure the appropriateness of its business operations as stipulated under Japan’s Companies Act.

-Furthermore, Daicel has established the Internal Control Council chaired by senior managing executive officer, who concurrently serves as the general manager of the Corporate Support Headquarters, and comprising general managers of corporate departments as members, to accurately grasp the status of the establishment and management of these systems and to discuss related measures toward ultimately ensuring the effectiveness of internal controls throughout the Group.
-Standing Audit & Supervisory Board Members also attend meetings held by the council as observers.
-The council provides a report on its activities to the Audit & Supervisory Board and Board of Directors, and the Board of Directors has confirmed that the Basic Policy is being implemented appropriately.
+Furthermore, Daicel has established the Internal Control Council chaired by a senior managing executive officer, who concurrently serves as the general manager of the Corporate Support Headquarters and comprising general managers of corporate departments as members, to accurately grasp the status of the establishment and management of these systems and to discuss related measures toward ultimately ensuring the effectiveness of internal controls throughout the Group.

-Basic Policy for Structuring Internal Control Systems[PDF:47KB]
+Basic Policy for Structuring Internal Control Systems [PDF:107KB]

 Policy Regarding Cross-Holding of Shares